 Vulnerability is not the same as collapse.
 This is what women struggle with, when a man collapses, and cannot hold his own vulnerability.
 Then the best way to support him is giving him the love, the space and the trust that he will work it out.

 MYTH #3.
-‘Men don’t like strong women, and are scared of women’s fierce love.’
+“Men don’t like strong women, and are scared of women’s wildness and fierce love.”

-But if she is living her powerful, feminine self it is attractive and exciting to men.
+If she is living her powerful, feminine self it is attractive and exciting to men.
 She presents a level of challenge that they welcome.
 They want a strong woman at their side.
+Her wildness is a mystery that excites him.
 Especially when she can be soft and vulnerable too.

-In the Living Love workshops, women regularly express fear that if they show their power or fiercer, wild energies the men will run away, as this may have happened in the past.
-However when women risk revealing their authentic power, the men are always asking for more.
+In the Living Love workshops, women regularly express fear that if they show their powerful, fierce, or wild energies the men will run away, as this may have happened in the past.
+However when women risk revealing their authentic power, through he heart, for love, the men are always asking for more.
 Literally.
 They are riveted by the sight of a woman in her free expression and energy.
 They constantly say they would rather have a few minutes of fierce love if they need it, rather than drawn out nagging, talking, processing.
 It cuts through.
 When a woman trusts her own power, she will attract a man who values it.